aarongrisez/QuantumCasinoPublic/README.md

 [DEMO](https://bellga.me)

-## Note:
-The live Demo is several commits ahead of this repo.
-I am still working to remove all of the sensitive, deployment specific data from that version, at which point I will open a PR here to update the public repo.

 This is a Flask application that is meant to get non-physicists interested in and understanding Bell's Theorem in Quantum Mechanics.
 It is a simple implementation of the CHSH game.

 *Note*: This is a copy of the primary repo which is kept private.
-I am currently working on purging that repo of any sensitive info (passwords, etc) that I may have slopily hard-coded.
+The live Demo is several commits ahead of this repo.
+I am still working to remove all of the sensitive, deployment specific data from that version, at which point I will open a PR here to update the public repo.

 ## Features